 Aside from verifying your furnace is going to work correctly, there are other things you can do to stay warm throughout the winter and maintain the indoor air quality of your home.

-- Have your ducts cleaned.
+- Have your ducts been cleaned?
 If you notice your home seems very dusty, and dust accumulates quickly, chances are the ducts need to be cleaned.
 Dust can reduce air quality and cause allergies and other problems.
 In some cases, your ductwork could have leaks and is drawing in dirt and dust into the system.
 Plus, excessive dust requires more frequent air filter changes.

 - Check for cold air leaks around doors and windows.
 You can check for these by placing your hand near the window or door and slowly moving it around the perimeter.
 On windows, also check the seal where the windows close.
 If you notice a change in air temperature or if you can feel air drafts around windows and doors when they are closed, there are air leaks.